-- 22.5 Without the written consent of the client, the supplier may not advertise the fact that cooperation exists or existed with the client, and the supplier may not list the client as a reference either. - 22.6 The parties shall impose the confidentiality obligation on their employees, subcontractors, sub-suppliers and other third parties called upon. - 22.7 If one of the parties violates the confidentiality obligations above, it shall be liable to pay a contract penalty to the other party unless it proves that it is not at fault.
-Per violation, the penalty shall amount to 10% of the annual remuneration or of the total remuneration if one-off remuneration has been agreed, but no more than CHF 50,000 in total.
-Payment of contract penalties shall not release the parties from compliance with confidentiality obligations.
-Contract penalties shall be offset against any compensation for damages.
+- 22.6 The parties shall impose the confidentiality obligation on their employees, subcontractors, subsuppliers and other third parties called upon. - 22.7 If one of the parties violates the confidentiality obligations above, it shall be liable to pay a contract penalty to the other party unless it proves that it is not at fault.
+Per violation, the penalty shall amount to 10% of the maximum total agreed remuneration including optional goods/services, or 10% of the remuneration agreed for the subsequent 12 months in the case of permanent contracts, or 10% of the remuneration for the preceding 12 months in the case of a shorter remaining contract term, but no more than CHF 50,000 in total per case.
+Payment of the contract penalty shall not imply release from compliance with contractual obligations and shall be offset against any claims for damages. - 22.8 Irrespective of these confidentiality agreements, the supplier and persons acting on its behalf may be deemed auxiliaries of an authority and thus be subject to official secrecy.
+A breach of official secrecy is punishable under Article 320 of the SCC17.